narupo/pad/README.md

 # Cap

-Cap is virtual shell for programmer's snippet codes.
+Cap is shell for programmer's snippet codes.

 # Build